-- Once-in-a-lifetime opportunity for aviation enthusiasts
+- A fantastic opportunity for aviation enthusiasts

 - Free entry to Duxford Imperial War Museum